foxhunt72/fhs-xmltv-tools/README.rst

 - you can join to xmltv files to one
 - change the timezone of a time in the programs
 - search for a program in a xmltv
+- save program data to a sql database

 And automate and chain all the staps using a `yaml command`_ task file.